Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-embedded-agents.md

 There are two ways to authenticate with Axway CLI:

-* With an administrator username/password via a browser
+* Default mode: with an administrator username (email address) / password via a browser
-* With a platform service account and a username/password via a prompt
+* Headlessmode: with a platform service account and a username / password via a prompt

 #### Default mode with browser authentication